symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``string`` **default**: ``null``

 The path to the public key of the sender, in ASCII armored format.
-When set, that key is attached to the message and signed with it.
+When set, that key is attached to the message and included in the signed content.

 passphrase
 """"""""""